-The primary cause of decline in the use of mineral-based synthetic cosmetics is the revealing of range of chemicals that constitute them and the long-term health and environmental side effects that can happen due to their continued use.
-Here is a list of chemicals commonly used in cosmetics:
+Increasing awareness about the wide range of chemicals used in mineral-based synthetic cosmetics and their long-term health and environmental side effects has resulted in a steady decline in their use.
+Here is a list of harmful chemicals commonly used in cosmetics:

 Soaps, deodorants and other cleansing products:

 |Anti-bacterial elements||Destruction of body-helping good bacteriaIncreases chances of catching infection and diseases|